-This book gathers a selection of contemporary research works dedicated to open internationalization, either seen as a way to analyse expansion in foreign countries, or as a way to investigate the management of geographically dispersed activities.
+This book gathers a selection of contemporary research works dedicated to open internationalization, either seen as a way to analyze expansion in foreign countries, or as a way to investigate the management of geographically dispersed activities.
 All the authors of the chapters are researchers specialized in the internationalization field.
-Readers will benefit from this new lens for understanding, studying or practicing international business, from the decision to go abroad to its implementation and its efficiency.
+Readers will benefit from this new lens for understanding, studying or practising international business, from the decision to go abroad to its implementation and its efficiency.

 Table of Contents

 Part 1.
 Culture and its requirements

 1. Intercultural influences leading to implementation failure in the Russian automotive industry Valery Krylov and Vincent Montenero

 2. African cultural factors in the rethinking of cross-cultural management in Africa in terms of crossvergence Suzanne Apitsa